Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 Advantages of Automation

-• Increased security: Policies such as guest access and sensitivity labels are automatically applied, ensuring compliance requirements are met.
+• Increased security: Automatic application of policies such as guest access and sensitivity labels

 Prevent uncontrolled growth in Microsoft Teams with Teams Manager